RokKog/DevTimer/README.md

 - Show information about the latest completed session
 - Filter statistics by month and year
 - Visualize daily project activity with a column chart
-- Run automated unit and database integration tests in GitHub Actions

 ## Tech Stack